Loader gif

 When you enter your information in TaxAct®, our program calculates your maximum retirement plan contribution for you.

-Why can’t I deduct contributions to a Roth IRA or other Roth retirement plan?
+Why can’t I deduct contributions to a or other Roth retirement plan?

 With a Roth IRA or other plan, you cannot deduct your contributions.
 However, when you meet the requirements and take withdrawals from a Roth plan after retirement, you pay no tax on those withdrawals.